RobotExMachina/Machina.NET/docs/DEV - Revisions.md

     - [ ] Merge R+T & T+R into one.
     - [ ] Do Speed(), Zone() and Motion() become Actions as well?
 How would this work with push+popSettings?
     - [ ] If they were Actions, relative and absolute modes could be implemented: .Speed(10) is an increase, .SpeedTo(10) is a setting.
+- [ ] Add a CS constructor from a Rotation object

 ## BUILD 1116
 - [x] Get stream mode working again, with all available actions